 Look, I know we’re all adults here—and by “we,” I mean 65-year-old Quaid and his 26-year-old fiancée, University of Texas PhD student Laura Savoie.
 Still, it weirds me out that Savoie is 39 years younger than the Parent Trap star, and that she’s younger than Quaid’s oldest son, Jack.

 I feel conflicted about this, of course.
-I mean, I’m very happy for Savoie, just as I am for any young, hot genius who makes good on my long-term life goal of marrying a wealthy older man.
-But then I consider Quaid’s side of things, and I think about all the reasons why these guys can’t seem to make things work with women their own age, why they might be drawn to someone younger, hotter, less powerful, and perhaps less complicated to be with.
+I mean, I’m very happy for Savoie, just as I am for any young, hot genius woman who makes good on my long-term life goal of marrying a wealthy older man.
+But then I consider Quaid’s side of things, and I think about all the reasons why these powerful older guys might be drawn to someone younger, hotter, less powerful, and perhaps less complicated to be with.
 I remember how much our culture values and devalues women based on our fertility and how disposable we become when we cannot bear a man children.
 And then, I come to the startling realization that people 39 years younger than me aren’t even alive yet, and I feel compelled to run towards the nearest knife block, jaw unhinged, ready and willing to devour its pointy contents.

 Am I justified in being so judgmental?
 Not really, but I did manage to track down some very scientific data that makes me feel a whole lot better about being such a heinous bitch.
 A study published last year in Science Advances found that, on straight dating apps, men’s desirability peaks at age 50, while women’s peaks at 18.
 And according to some Dutch social psychologists who studied men’s and women’s perspectives on romantic age gaps back in 2001, women, like myself, tend to prefer having partners who are close to their own age, while men are open to fucking and marrying a wider age range of women, especially women younger than them, especially as the men themselves age.